 Hence, the common name, blue candle.

-The stems are succulent and have small spines, growing from the areoles.
+The stems are succulent and have small central spines growing from the areoles.

 Upon maturity, the plant displays a dense growth of stems, which are highly branched and closely growing.

 In its natural habitat, the crown of the plant can spread up to 8’ to 12’ feet in width.